intrepidcs/ics-cli/README.md

 - ValueCAN 4-4
 - RAD-A2B

-## Getting started
+## Installation directions
+The application is installed by simply unzipping the directory while maintaining its contents and adding the unzipped folder to your desired workspace, or adding the executable to your path.

 # Linux
-To install unzip the release and add the executable located in `ics-cli/bin` to your path.
-Make sure to set the executable bit on the application located at `ics-cli/bin` by running `chmod +x ics-cli/bin/ics`.
-Ethernet and USB devices require root permission or additional udev rules for usage.
-Make sure not to change the directory structure of the release as it could prevent the application from retrieving specific resources.
-Call `ics --help` to see specific options and subcommands.
+1. Download the `ics-cli` zip for Linux
+2. Unzip the downloaded file
+3. Add executable permissions to the application located in `ics-cli/bin/ics` by running `chmod +x ics-cli/bin/ics`
+4. Move the `ics-cli` folder to your desired location and add the `ics-cli/bin` directory to your `PATH` if you'd like

 # Windows
-To install unzip the release and add the executable located in `ics-cli/bin` to your path.
-The application requires PCAP to be installed on the host computer.
-Make sure not to change the directory structure of the release as it could prevent the application from retrieving specific resources.
-Call `ics --help` to see specific options and subcommands.
+1. Download the `ics-cli` zip for Windows
+2. Unzip the downloaded file
+3. Move the `ics-cli` folder to your desired location, add the `ics-cli/bin` directory to your `PATH` if you'd like

+## Requirements
+# Linux
+On linux this application requires root permissions to access device network interfaces or you can add the required ICS udev rules linked below.
+# Windows
+On windows this application requires a valid PCAP installation to access ICS devices using ethernet.

 ## Intrepid Control Systems udev rules
 You can find the udev rules for our devices [here](https://github.com/intrepidcs/libicsneo/blob/master/99-intrepidcs.rules).